Pierfrancesco95/Portfolio/README.md

 The goal of this project is to write a script in python language that is able to get data using APIs and JSON file.
 So I imported this script in a Jupyter notebook to get a raw dataset, which I had to clean and explore before I could used it to make a Sentiment Analysis with Natural Languange Processing techniques to determine if the emotional tone of comments is positive, negative, or neutral.

-### 4) TABLEAU
+### 4) DATA VISUALIZATION
-####  01 Project: "Dashboard: Inventory Status Analysis - The Look eCommerce Database"
+####  01 Project: "Tableau Dashboard: Inventory Status Analysis - The Look eCommerce Database"

-The goal of this project is to represent useful business insights about "The Look eCommerce" database using Tableau to make some dashboards.
+The goal of this project is to represent useful business insights about "The Look eCommerce" database using Tableau to make some Tableau dashboards.
 In particular, I decided to analyse the inventory status of the eCommerce.
 Showing KPIs, tables and charts, I first find the main problems and then I suggest what actions should be taken to improve the current situation.